 And that’s it!
 Just click Finish, turn on your zap and you’ll see how the spreadsheet starts to populate with tweets that meet your criteria and the results of the sentiment analysis!

-Once you have the tweets and the sentiment analysis on a spreadsheet, you can do all kinds of interesting visualizations.
-For example, you can create a line chart to see the evolution over time:
+Once you have the tweets and the sentiment analysis in a spreadsheet, you can create all kinds of interesting visualizations, like this a line chart that shows sentiment evolution over time:

-Teams often use surveys to give customers a voice and collect feedback.
-Say that you are a PM working on a brand new feature, surveys are the most scalable way to get quick feedback and do market research.
+Teams often use surveys to collect voice of customer feedback.
+Say that you are a product manager working on a brand new feature, surveys are the most scalable way to get quick feedback and do market research.

 But sometimes making sense of the open-ended questions can be tough and time-consuming.
-Imagine going through hundreds or even thousands of replies to understand if respondents are saying positive or negative things?
+Imagine going through hundreds, or even thousands, of replies to understand how respondents feel about certain aspects.

-Another way to get feedback from customers is NPS (Net Promoter Score).
-NPS is a customer satisfaction metric related to the question How likely are you to recommend our company to a friend or colleague?.
+Another way to get feedback from customers is by sending an NPS (Net Promoter Score).
+NPS is a customer satisfaction survey related to the question How likely are you to recommend our company to a friend or colleague?.
 Respondents answer using a 0-10 scale and it’s used for measuring customers’ overall perception of a brand.

-Part of the NPS magic is in the follow-up question Can you provide a reason why you gave us that rating?
-This question provides critical insights on the customer experience, but going through this open-ended feedback can take a lot of time.
+The most interesting feedback, however, is in the follow-up NPS question: Can you provide a reason why you gave us that rating?
+This question provides critical insights on the customer experience (CX), but going through this open-ended feedback can take a lot of time.

 You can save time by instantly sorting through feedback by combining MonkeyLearn and your favorite NPS tool (like Promoter.io, SatisMeter or Retently) to do aspect-based sentiment analysis and automatically structure the open-ended feedback: